qalle2/nes-gg-disassembly/README.md

 # nes-gg-disassembly
+*Note: This project has been moved to [Codeberg](https://codeberg.org/qalle/nes-gamegenie-disassembly).
+The version here on GitHub will no longer be updated.*

 A disassembly of the ROM of the [NES](https://en.wikipedia.org/wiki/Nintendo_Entertainment_System) cheat cartridge [*Game Genie*](https://en.wikipedia.org/wiki/Game_Genie).
 Assembles with [ASM6](https://www.romhacking.net/utilities/674/).

 Table of contents: